damianhakert/damianhakert.github.io/source/posts/2016-09-16-what-is-cycle-analytics.html.md

 Reducing cycle time is the competitive advantage of the future.
 In fact, it's the first principle of [Conversational Development][convdev].
 Few teams have cycle times of days, or hours, and yet the goal should be to reach maximum efficiency with a [57 minute cycle time][tech-beacon].
+The benefit of reducing cycle time is that you can ship quicker, smaller changes.
+This is not only more efficient, but helps teams be more customer-focused by being able to fix bugs and release new features, faster.

 Cycle Analytics enables you to reduce your cycle time by helping you to identify which steps in the modern development cycle are slowing down your team.
 Our [vision][vision] is to bring you all 10 steps of the modern development cycle into one UI.
-From idea to production, you should be able to monitor the entire process in one place, and thread your converstions throughout.
+From idea to production, you should be able to monitor the entire process in one place to help you move faster from idea to production.
 [Check out this video][demo] to learn more about our product vision.

 ![FROM IDEA TO PRODUCTION IN 10 STEPS](/images/blogimages/idea-to-production-10-steps.png)